CshlSiepelLab/superEnhancerModelR/README.md

 devtools::install_github("ndukler/superEnhancerModelR")

+NOTE: Please pull changes/re-install regularly, this package is still relatively new and as such, bugfixes and features are being added regularly.

 A prebuilt version of the vignette is published here (http://rpubs.com/ndukler/superEnhancerModelRIntro) but if you want to rebuild the included vignette to ensure that it is up to date, use: